 The financial plans are outlined under "Future Prospects and Going Concern" in the Report to the Governing body.
-They include income growth in specific areas, outside of recurrent funding, such as apprenticeships, full cost and fees.
-The plans for income growth are underpinned by the excellent quality of provision, outstanding facilities and a very strong and growing reputation amongst learners and employers.
+The plans include increases in specific areas of income as well as cost reductions.
+The plans for income growth are underpinned by the excellent quality of provision, outstanding facilities and a strong reputation amongst learners, employers and other stakeholders.
 The quality of the College's provision was confirmed at the last Ofsted inspection in February 2016 where the College was graded "Good" overall and "Outstanding" for adult learning programmes and for the personal development, behaviour and welfare of students.
-The recent investments in the College's estate, including the new Flemingate campus in Beverley and the mechatronics centre in Bridlington, are attracting higher learner volumes and additional work with employers.
-The apprenticeship reforms have created openings for the College amongst larger levy-paying employers, in addition to the SMEs that the College has traditionally served.
-As well as increasing income the financial plans are for on-going cost savings as the College's delivery becomes increasing efficient through continual review of the curriculum and taking advantage of recent investments in e-Learning.
-Furthermore the College has realised the sale Waltham House in Beverley, one of its two surplus properties and is actively marketing its other surplus property in Carnaby following the end of its tenanted lease in October 2017.
+The most recent self-assessments by the College grade the College as "Outstanding" in the quality of its provision.
+Recent investments in the College's estate, including the Flemingate campus in Beverley and the mechatronics and clinical skills centres in Bridlington, are attracting higher learner volumes across all age ranges and are bringing in additional work with employers.
+The apprenticeship reforms have created openings for the College amongst larger levy-paying employers in addition to the SMEs that the College has traditionally served.
+As well as increasing income the financial plans include cost savings with a reduced management structure implemented in 2017/18 and on-going efficiencies around increasing class sizes and improving space utilisation.

 Financial reporting standards have required the College to reclassify all its debt as "short-term" in the Financial Statements as a result of the absence of a covenant waiver letter from the bank.
-Without this reclassification, the College's financial health as calculated through the ESFA's criteria is graded as "satisfactory".
+Without this reclassification, the College's financial health as calculated using the ESFA's criteria is graded as "satisfactory".

-Having carefully reviewed the plans and considered the risks, members have a reasonable expectation that the College has adequate resources to continue in operational existence and meet its liabilities as they fall due taking into account the current position and principal risks for the foreseeable future and at least to July 2019.
+Having carefully reviewed the plans and considered the risks, members have a reasonable expectation that the College has adequate resources to continue in operational existence and meet its liabilities as they fall due taking into account the current position and principal risks for the foreseeable future and at least to July 2020.
 For this reason the Board continues to adopt the going concern basis in the preparation of its financial statements.